Watercress Sauce. A velvety Number which goes well with Fish Dishes.

 Beef served with a Sauce Béarnaise.

 Escoffier established in his opinion nine mother Sauces.
 One of which is the Hollandaise Sauce which is in its turn based upon the Mayonnaise Sauce.
 The Hollandaise Sauce is made with Butter, Egg Yolks and Lemon Juice.
-The Lemon Juice can be replace by White Wine Vinegar.
+The Lemon Juice can be replaced by White Wine Vinegar.
 Everything needs to be reduced but not curddled.
 It should also be seasoned with either White Pepper or Cayenne Pepper.
 Chopped Chives may be included as much for the taste as to be a garnish.

 hollandaise with asparagus.png